-14 TRANSPORT INFORMATION 14.1 United Nations number (ADR, IMDG, IATA) Not classified 14.2 Proper shipping name (ADR, IMDG, IATA) Not classified 14.3 Transport class(s) (ADR, IMDG, IATA) Not dassified 14.4 Packing group (ADR, IMDG, IATA) Not classified 14.5 Environmental hazards (ADR, IMDG, IATA) The product should not be marked as a marine pollutant 14.6 Special procedures (ADR, IMDG, IATA) Not applicable 14.7 Transport in bulk Not applicable
+14 TRANSPORT INFORMATION 14.1 United Nations number (ADR, IMDG, IATA) Not dassified 14.2 Proper shipping name (ADR, IMDG, IATA) Not classified 14.3 Transport class(s) (ADR, IMDG, IATA) Not classified 14.4 Packing group (ADR, IMDG, IATA) Not classified 14.5 Environmental hazards (ADR, IMDG, IATA) The product should not be marked as a marine pollutant 14.6 Special procedures (ADR, IMDG, IATA) Not applicable 14.7 Transport in bulk Not applicable

-15 REGULATORY INFORMATION 15.1 Safety, health and environmental regulations The product is classified in accordance with the Chemicals (Hazard Information and Packaging for Supply) Regulations (CHIP 4) and EC Regulation 1272/2008 (CLP).
+15 REGULATORY INFORMATIC N .
+15.1 Safety, health and environmental regulations The product is classified in accordance with the Chemicals (Hazard Information and Packaging for Supply) Regulations (CHIP 4) and EC Regulation 1272/2008 (CLP).
 Other regulatory information and provisions are not applicable for this product 15.2 Chemical safety assessment Not applicable

-Further information The SDS has been revised in accordance e with EC Regulatio on 1272/2008 (CLP) Comply with COSHH Regulations Hazard statements an d Risk phrases referred to in sections 2/ 3 H314 Causes severe skin burns and eye damage R35 Causes severe burns H315 Causes skin irritation R36/38 Irritating to eyes and skin H318 Causes serious eye damage R4I Risk of serious damage to eyes H319 Causes serious eye irritation Sources of data Other suppliers' safety data sheets, An OECD 431, 2004 Testing of chemicals, egulation (EC) No 1272/2008, EH40 (2005) ion, human skin test model Date of issue 18/10//2012
+OTHER INFORMATI ON Further information The SDS has been revised in accordance with EC Regulation 1272/2008 (CLP) Comply with COSHH Regulations Hazard statements and Risk phrases referred to in sections 2/3 H314 Causes severe skin burns and eye damage R35 Causes severe burns H315 Causes skin irritation R36/38 Irritating to eyes and skin H318 Causes serious eye damage R41 Risk of serious damage to eyes H319 Causes serious eye irritation Sources of data Other suppliers' safety data sheets, Annex VI of the CPL Regulation (EC) No 1272/2008, EH40 (2005) OECD 431, 2004 Testing of chemicals, in vitro skin corrosion, human skin test model Date of issue 18/10//2012